-Fire Systems: The on-campus housing facility, or "Tower," at 100 McAllister Street, is equipped with full fire sprinkler system (wet standpipe) and automatic fire alarm system that is wired into an off-site dispatch center, where staff are available to respond 24 hours a day, 7 days a week, and into the local building Fire Control Center (FCC).
-There are approximately 250 apartment units in the Tower, and all contain smoke detectors.
+Fire Systems: The on-campus housing facility, or "The Academe at 198," at 198 McAllister Street, is equipped with full fire sprinkler system (wet standpipe) and automatic fire alarm system that is wired into an off-site dispatch center, where staff are available to respond 24 hours a day, 7 days a week, and into the local building Fire Control Center (FCC).
+There are approximately 656 apartment units in The Academe at 198, and all contain smoke detectors.

-Fire Evacuation Drills: The last evacuation drill occurred on November 11, 2022.
-A campus-wide drill is being conducted September 27, 2023.
+Fire Evacuation Drills: The last evacuation drill occurred on September 4, 2024.

-On-Campus Housing Fire and Safety Regulations: Every resident of the Tower is strictly required to adhere to rules prohibiting all flammable substances and chemicals; candles, including decorative and functional, wick or no wick; all substances that emit offensive odors, are toxic, corrosive, or explosive in nature; ammunition, fireworks, gasoline, illegal weapons, and illegal drugs; and hot plates or any appliance with an open-heating.
+On-Campus Housing Fire and Safety Regulations: Every resident of The Academe at 198 is strictly required to adhere to rules prohibiting all flammable substances and chemicals; candles, including decorative and functional, wick or no wick; all substances that emit offensive odors, are toxic, corrosive, or explosive in nature; ammunition, fireworks, gasoline, illegal weapons, and illegal drugs; and hot plates or any appliance with an open-heating.

-Evacuation Procedures: In the event of an evacuation, everyone on campus should reconvene at the designated assembly area in United Nations Plaza (behind the Asian Art Museum) --see map below--and await further instructions.
+Evacuation Procedures: In the event of an evacuation, everyone on campus should reconvene at the designated assembly area in United Nations Plaza--see map below--and await further instructions.
 If the building fire alarm sounds, assume there is a fire.
 Do not wait to see whether it was a false alarm.
 Walk to the fire exit nearest to where you are and exit the building.
 Persons with disabilities should wait near a fire exit for assistance.
 Once you are outside, head to the designated assembly area and await further instructions.
-Do not use an elevator during a fire emergency.
+Do not use an elevator during a fire emergency